 Training in spiked running shoes, regardless of your level of competition, has its benefits.
 Take a look at some frequently asked questions that we can compiled from runners that were searching for more information on spikes.

 Q: I would like to get started training with spiked runners; what should I know before I begin?

-A: First, always break them in before using them for a full training session.
-This is extremely important to remember and remains true for spikes of any kind.
-Lace them up and go light for a while until you feel some flexibility, never use them right out of the box.
-Secondly, using spikes means you are now entering intermediate training so keeping an accurate log of miles and activity comes with the territory.
+A: First, always break in your shoes before completing your first full workout in them.
+This is true for all varieties of spikes.
+Secondly, using spikes means you are now entering intermediate training so be sure to log your training sessions accurately.
 Change spikes when you get around 100 miles on the track.

 Q: What’s the difference in fit compared to regular training shoes?

 A: Most runners purchase spiked shoes in the same size they normally wear.
 Same rules apply as well- not too loose, not too tight.
 You want the shoe to be secure on your foot, and comfortable, too!

 Q: I’ve heard that going without a sock is standard practice when running on track with spikes?
 Is this true?